WXY604/LLM-based-causal-discovery/Readme.md

 ## **Opportunities and Challenges of Large Language Models**

 The emergence of Large Language Models (LLMs) has provided new possibilities for acquiring prior knowledge.
 By querying LLMs about the relationships between variables, researchers can obtain judgments that approach the level of an expert.
-The advantage of this approach lies in significantly reducing the cost of knowledge acquisition. [cite\_start]Furthermore, in some scenarios, the knowledge provided by LLMs can be more objective than the judgments of non-professionals[cite: 17].
+The advantage of this approach lies in significantly reducing the cost of knowledge acquisition.
+Furthermore, in some scenarios, the knowledge provided by LLMs can be more objective than the judgments of non-professionals.

-However, this new paradigm is also accompanied by challenges. [cite\_start]LLMs have inherent instability; queries on the same topic may return inconsistent or even self-contradictory results[cite: 20, 74]. [cite\_start]Using this inaccurate or internally contradictory information directly as priors can not only fail to improve model performance but may also negatively impact the accuracy of the final analysis[cite: 22].
+However, this new paradigm is also accompanied by challenges.
+LLMs have inherent instability; queries on the same topic may return inconsistent or even self-contradictory results.
+Using this inaccurate or internally contradictory information directly as priors can not only fail to improve model performance but may also negatively impact the accuracy of the final analysis.

 ## **Our Approach and the Toolkit's Core Functionality**

 To address this challenge, we have developed this toolkit.
 It aims to fully leverage the powerful knowledge base of LLMs while systematically mitigating the risks associated with their instability.

-[cite\_start]Our core approach is inspired by the latest research findings: guiding an LLM to determine the concrete temporal order of events yields more reliable and stable outputs compared to directly asking it to judge abstract causal relationships[cite: 25].
+Our core approach is inspired by the latest research findings: guiding an LLM to determine the concrete temporal order of events yields more reliable and stable outputs compared to directly asking it to judge abstract causal relationships.

 Based on this, the core functionalities of this toolkit include: